 Our Frequently Asked Questions are here to answer any questions you might have about Glen Street Theatre.

 - How do I book tickets?

-You can book online, phone the Box Office on 9975 1455 between 10am and 4pm on weekdays or visit Glen Street Theatre during those hours.
+You can book online, over the phone or by visiting Glen Street Theatre.
+Find out more.
 We accept payment by credit card (VISA, MasterCard or AMEX), cheque, cash or gift vouchers.
 Transaction charges apply with phone and internet transactions.

 - I have e-tickets; do I need to print them out?